Skip to main content

 Which SDK to use

-There are three first-party SDKs.
-All three are hand-written against the exact API surface (paths, request bodies, response shapes) and unit-tested against a mocked transport that asserts on the precise request path, method, and body — so drift between an SDK method and the real endpoint breaks a test rather than reaching you.
+There are five first-party SDKs.
+All five are hand-written against the exact API surface (paths, request bodies, response shapes) and unit-tested against a mocked transport that asserts on the precise request path, method, and body — so drift between an SDK method and the real endpoint breaks a test rather than reaching you.

 LanguagePackageInstallRequires